James Beaubeaux arrived to San Diego as a young military dependent.

 Since 2005, James volunteered with CHIP (Community Health Improvement Partners) and continued until his retirement his enthusiasm for their mission to assess and address community priority health needs through collaboration.
 CHIP is one of San Diego County’s most respected health-related nonprofits with active partners from every facet of San Diego’s healthcare community.
 His volunteer involvement with CHIP included serving on the Board of Directors from 2011 to 2013; chair of the Executive Partners Committee from 2011-2013; member of the Steering Committee for seven years, and chair in 2010–11; founding champion and co-chair of the San Diego Childhood Obesity Initiative’s Healthcare Domain since 2006; and a member of the San Diego Community Health Needs Assessment Committee in 2007–08, as well as co-chair in 2010–11.
 In 2010, James was awarded the “Outstanding Community Partner Recognition” for “exceptional contribution and commitment to CHIP and its mission.”

-James was invited in 2012 to join the Audit committee, in 2014 the Program committee, and in 2017 the Finance committee for the Board of Directors of the Alliance Healthcare Foundation, a nonprofit that plays a critical role in the San Diego community by supporting programs that improve access to care for the region’s underserved through grants totaling $2–3 million each year.
-Even in retirement, James will still serve on two of the committees.
+Alliance Healthcare Foundation (AHF) invited James in 2012 to join the Audit committee, in 2014 to join the Program committee, in 2017 to join the Finance committee, and in 2021 to join the Board of Directors.
+AHF is a nonprofit that plays a critical role in the San Diego community by supporting programs that improve access to care for the region’s underserved through grants totaling $2–3 million each year.
+Even traveling in retirement, James still serves on all three committees and the board via video teleconferencing.

-Working with the San Diego County government since 2006, James was chair the Health Services Advisory Board from 2014 to 2015, a charter to inform the County Board of Supervisors on healthcare issues.
-He was also active on the Healthy San Diego Advisory Board overseeing the County’s 800,000+ managed Medi-Cal patients and the Coordinated Care Initiative/Cal MediConnect Committee that has been working for 3 years to insure a smooth transition for the dual-eligibles into the state’s new pilot program.
-In recent years he has served on the Health Advisory Committee on Threats; Health Resources and Services Administration Steering Committee; San Diego County Safety Net Funding Committee; and the Long-Term Care Integration Project.
+Working with the San Diego County government since 2006, James was chair of the Health Services Advisory Board from 2014 to 2015, a charter to inform the County Board of Supervisors on healthcare issues.
+He was also active on the Healthy San Diego Advisory Board overseeing the County’s 800,000+ managed Medi-Cal patients and the Cal Duals Committee that has been working for 3 years to insure a smooth transition for the dual-eligibles into the state’s new pilot program.

 While taking LEAD San Diego’s Impact class in 2012, James was selected as a finalist in the Herb Klein Memorial Award for Exemplary Leadership.
 In 2014, San Diego Business Journal awarded Jim “CFO of the Year” finalist.